vippsas/vipps-developers/settlements/sftp-report-service/README.md

 We support RSA (minimum 2048-bit), EdDSA and Ed25519 keys in OpenSSH format.
 We reject DSA keys.

-A key is easily created with this command (replace `user@example.com` with your real email address):
+A key is typically created with this command (replace `user@example.com` with your real email address):

 ```